symfony/ux/README.md

 # Symfony UX Turbo

-Symfony UX Turbo a Symfony bundle integrating the [Hotwire Turbo](https://turbo.hotwire.dev) library in Symfony applications.
+Symfony UX Turbo is a Symfony bundle integrating the [Hotwire Turbo](https://turbo.hotwire.dev) library in Symfony applications.
 It is part of [the Symfony UX initiative](https://symfony.com/ux).

 Symfony UX Turbo allow having the same user experience as with [Single Page Apps](https://en.wikipedia.org/wiki/Single-page_application)